ndorado3/orm-e-commerce/README.md

 - `Product` belongs to many `Tag` models, and `Tag` belongs to many `Product` models.
 Allow products to have multiple tags and tags to have many products by using the `ProductTag` through model.

-### Seed the Database

-After creating the models and routes, run `npm run seed` to seed data to your database so that you can test your routes.

-### Sync Sequelize to the Database on Server Start

-Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.

 ## Contributions

 The following were contributors to this project: